ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/collection-example-1.pretty}
 ~~~

-The following example shows the use of a tunnelled type to move a JSON array to a CBOR collection:
+The following example shows the use of a tunnelled type to move a JSON record to a CBOR collection:

 ~~~
 {::include cddl/collection-example-2.diag}